 This course introduces the student to the study of labor supply and demand and its impact on the economy.
 Topics include: the effect of automation on the firm; the organization of work; productivity and inflation; income distribution; returns on investment in education; unemployment; welfare; discrimination.
-Offered every spring in even years.
+Prerequisites: ECON 103, ECON 104